Automattic/jetpack/readme.txt

 **Bug Fixes**

+* Admin Page: add the missing "Set Up" button when a Personal plan is purchased, but VaultPress isn't active. #7211
 * Ads: do not display in RSS feeds. #7095
 * Comments: avoid non-secure warnings when submitting comments on a HTTP site in Safari. #7205
 * Comments: do not use Photon for Facebook and Twitter avatars. #6872